leourbina/leourbina.github.io/_posts/2014-07-01-python-batteries-included.md

 ## Executable modules

 A lesser known feature of the Python interpreter is the capacity to run a module as a script by passing it the `-m` flag.
 Using this flag a fair amount of modules in the standard libraries expose functionality by having a `if __name__ == '__main__'` line at the end of the file.
 Unfortunately, as far as I know, there is little documentation on what modules offer functionality this way, resulting in very few people knowing the full extent of the functionality that the python standard library ships with.
-In this post I would like to highlight some of the modules I have found most useful and/or entertaining[^1].
+In this post I would like to highlight some of the modules I have found most useful and/or entertaining.
 Some of the modules described provide a substantial amount of functionality and could do with a post of their own to explain the full extent of their features.

+###Disclaimer
+In this post I assume python 3.4, however most of the modules described are available in older versions of python, perhaps under slightly different names (e.g. http.server used to be SimpleHTTPServer).

 ## Virtual Environments: venv